Prathmg/Keystroke-Logging-DIY-Project/README.md

 This project is designed for educational purposes only.
 It captures keyboard input only within the application window and does not monitor system-wide activity.

-⭐ Contribution

-Feel free to fork this repository and improve it by adding new features like:

-Typing speed calculator
-Data visualization
 Export to Excel
 📌 Author
 Prathmesh Gangode